guillaumemaiano/HeartExperiment/README.md

 # HeartExperiment

-The goal of this experiment is to demosntrate animating in layers with CABasicAnimation.
+The goal of this experiment is to demonstrate animating in layers with CABasicAnimation.